jeyabalajis/aws-certified-sa-pro-notes/docs/identity/identity.md

 - Resource policies are inline only, not managed.
 - If there is a deny in either of identity or resource policies, the action is denied, otherwise allowed, provided the resource is within an aws account
 - For cross-account, the action must be allowed in both the accounts.
+- For KMS and IAM role trust policies, resources must have a resource-based policy even when the principal and the KMS key or IAM role are in the same account.

 ### Effect of resource based policies, identity policies and permissions boundary: